You can download a copy of the fundraising guide here.

 Here is a list of places to start looking:

 Academic Institutions / Research Groups

 Many academic institutions and research groups have funding available for their students and researchers to expand their knowledge outside the classroom, as well as for sharing their research and networking with a broader audience.
 There are many opportunities around campus to find financial aid.
 Check with your own faculty, student services, student delegations, international affairs, head researchers or specialized boards dedicated to energy related issues (e.g. environmental committees and energy research centers).
 Inspire them to help you be part of The International Student Energy Summit.

 Governmental Organizations and International Cooperation Agencies

-Approaching a company, you work for, plan to work for, have done an internship or co-op with, or have a connection with (friends, family members and/or mentors) is a great way to solidify your funding.
-Remember, it's in their best interest to have you expand your knowledge and skills, so you can become a better, future leader, and possible add to their own expertise and diversity.
+Approaching a company you work for, plan to work for, have done an internship or co-op with, or have a connection with (friends, family members and/or mentors) is a great way to solidify your funding.
+Remember, it's in their best interest to have you expand your knowledge and skills, so you can become a better, future leader, and potential addition to their own expertise and diversity.

 If you are involved in any energy-related clubs or organizations, particularly if you are an executive member, reach out for any opportunities to fund your experience.
 You may find an organization that is happy to assist you in exchange for a blog post written about the Summit or a research paper on a topic presented on at the Summit.
 Be open to creative collaboration and trades.

 Although emails and letters provide extensive information, they are not as meaningful as meeting a person directly.
 Whenever possible, talk to people whom you are seeking financial support and explain to them the reasons why you want to attend the International Summit.
 Be sure to thoroughly detail the importance of this event, your passion will inspire them.